MOHRE UAE Labour Law 2026: What Every Employee Should Know

 Do you want to keep learning without putting your job on hold?
 With the help of UAE labour law, it has become easier to balance work and education smoothly.
 You are allowed to take study leave that encourages lifelong learning.
 As an employee, you can take special study leave, but you must meet the following conditions:

-• Complete at least two years of service with your employer.
+- Complete at least two years of service with your employer, with full tenure.

-• Must study at an accredited institute in the UAE.
+- Must study at an accredited institute in the UAE with a certified education provider.

 Sabbatical Leave

 If you are an Emirati working in the UAE, you can take paid leave from your job to complete your mandatory national service.
 During this leave, you are allowed to retain your job and salary.
 This is an essential addition to the law for Emirati employees.
-To apply for this leave:
+This provision ensures job security during service.
+To qualify for this leave, you must follow these specific steps:

-• The UAE Armed Forces determine the duration of the leave.
+- The UAE Armed Forces determines the duration of the leave.

 5- Calculating Gratuity in 2026: The Basic Salary Rule